Our church closed last summer, though it was no surprise. We knew it was coming because there just wasn’t enough of us.

 As he spoke, he kept a sharp eye on the congregation.
 On the north side of the sanctuary, the Norwegians seethed silently as their German brethren glared back at them from the south.

 After the sermon, as the collection plates floated among the pews, everything changed.
 The contributions flowed.
-In fact, the envelops piled up so fast that the ushers made several trips to empty the plates.
+In fact, the envelops piled up so fast that the ushers had to make several trips to empty the plates.

 That meant something.